VEuPathDB/EdaCommon/README.md

 # EdaCommon

 Contains code, API and schema documents, and any other data needed by multiple EDA web services

+## Overview

+### Shared JSON Schema (RAML)

+This repo contains (in schema/url) JSON schema elements (declared in RAML) that are shared across various EDA services.
+EdaSubsettingService produces metadata about the studies, entities, and variables available;
+those JSON objects are deserialized by the merging, data, and compute services, using the Java classes generated in this repo.
+Meanwhile, the web client still has access to raw JSON schema information, which client developers use to write typescript types around metadata responses.

+In addition to the metadata schema elements, other schema elements shared across service repos include:

+- subsetting filter specs
+- variable and collection specs
+- tabular request and response types

+### Utility Classes (Java)

+This repo contains a set of utility classes meant to ease communication between services.
+These include:

+- Client for dataset access service and utility to wrap and query response
+- Request specs and validators for subsetting and merging service tabular endpoints
+- Clients for subsetting and merging services
+- Wrappers with convenience methods for managing EDA metadata, esp. entity trees

 ## Release Procedure